patricksavalle/devops-project-template/content/planning-method.md

 This is the simplest but most scalable method.
 Especially suited for ad hoc, isolated tasks that need to be open-sourced.
 Kanban has no specific roles or team composition.
+Tasks are placed in the backlog and ordered by descending priority by the team.
+Collaborators clear the backlog top to bottom.

 See [The Kanban guide](https://kanbanguides.org/english/)